Frequently Asked Questions (FAQ)

 You will receive home health services for as long as they are considered medically reasonable and necessary, within your insurance policy limits.
 Skilled nursing care and home health aide services are covered on a part-time or intermittent basis, which means that there are limits on the number of hours and days of care you can receive in any week.
 Check with your insurance carrier regarding your policy limits.
 Extensions can be made in exceptional circumstances when the need for additional care is finite and predictable.

-WESTARM Homecare Nursing & Therapy provides a wide range of health care and social services, including:
+WESTARM Home Health provides a wide range of Home Health and social services, including:

 - Physical Therapy, including assistance with regaining muscle strength, coordination, balance, walking, and function.